UHS is proud to have a large team of chaplains available to support patients, their friends and families and our hospital staff.

 - Spiritual care recognises the needs of a person when faced with trauma, ill health or sadness.
 This can include emotional support, prayer or a quiet space to reflect.

-- Our chaplains are available for religious care when appropriate.
+- Our chaplains are available for religious care when requested.

 - We also provide support for our staff members and give advice around spiritual and religious care.